cfe-lab/Kive/INSTALL.md

 1. If you are running Kive as a production server with Apache, (re-)deploy the static files by running the following command.
 If you are running Kive as a development server on your workstation, then there is no need to collect static files and you can skip to step 2.
+On Ubuntu, the command to run is

         sudo LD_LIBRARY_PATH=:/usr/local/lib ./manage.py collectstatic

+    On CentOS 6, if you are using the Software Collections version of Python 2.7, you can run

+        sudo scl enable python27 "./manage.py collectstatic"

 2. Clear and re-populate the database with the following command: